opencpn-radar-pi/radar_pi/UPDATE_TEMPLATES.md

   - Make sure the plugin repo is clean (commit or stash changes)
   - Bootstrap process by downloading script and add it to repo.
+  - Pin files which should not be updated.
   - Run script
   - Inspect the results, handle possible conflicts and commit the changes.
+  - Upstream local changes to shipdriver templates

 Bootstrapping
 -------------